John W. Steele, Ph.DWhat is my personal style as a therapist?

 After completing my Doctorate in Clinical Psychology at the University of Toronto in 1989, I moved to Rochester, NY, opened a psychotherapy practice and served as a clinical supervisor at a mental health center.
 I became involved in Zen and apprenticed as a yoga teacher.
 These experiences awakened an interest in integrating meditation and psychotherapy.
 Through training in focusing and mindfulness-based cognitive therapy, I discovered that guiding clients to access their felt sense at a bodily level enables them to work through their issues more effectively.

-Since moving to Boulder, I have been offering psychotherapy to individuals and couples and clinical supervision to therapists.
-In addition I teach psychology at Naropa University and yoga and mindfulness through Boulder Recreation and Iyengar Yoga
+Since moving to Boulder, I have been offering psychotherapy to adults and clinical supervision to therapists.
+In addition, I have taught psychology at Naropa University, yoga at the Yoga Shala, mindfulness-based stress reduction through Kaiser Permanente and grief education and support with HospiceCare.

 Professional Credentials: